mayssn/leSpa/README.md

 ## Edit/Delete Service

 To prevent user from browsing through a long list of services, they must first select service type.
-Furthermore, any fields are left empty then we will keep the original value to prevent any null/empty values.
-Because of that, user does not need to fill all the fields in order to submit.
+In this case, the user is not required to fill all the fields because the back end is conditioned to retain the original value for any field that is not filled.
+As such, we do not need to disable the submit button as we do in other pages.
-The submit button is however disabled after the first click to prevent double subission.
+The button is however disabled once the user clicks on it.
+This prevent the form from being submitted twice.
 ![edit service](./readme%20photos/edit-services.gif)

 Note: each update has a confirmation message.